I have to admit, when I dine at the Cheesecake Factory, the Thai Lettuce Wraps are my meal, and the inspiration for this post.

 I thought these would be perfect for The Dinner Bar.
-If you’re not sure what I mean by Dinner Bar, read this, or search my archives for other Dinner Bar recipes.
+You can search my archives for other Dinner Bar recipes — I have several!

 Asian Pork Lettuce Wraps